 A paraphrase or summary citation happens when you describe all or part of an article/text/source in your own words rather than using word-for-word language from a source.
 Because a paraphrase uses your own language, it does not need quotation marks, but it should be incorporated into your body paragraph only after you provide a topic sentence and begin your paragraph’s claim.

 Topic sentence of body paragraph.
 2-3 sentences that set-up or build the paragraph’s claim.
 According to the article “Kids, Gender, and the Complexity of Social Gender Norms” from The Atlantic, gender expectations can be established as early as toddler years.
 Researchers have seen children as young as two years choosing gendered toys when given the option.
 The article also makes the claimthat children brought up in gender neutral environments do not show a marked difference in their choice of toys(Stevens).
 It is easy to claim that parents are responsible for teaching a young girl to like pink or dolls or a young boy to like blue and trucks; however, the evidence it showing that parents can make all the effort at home to provide a neutral environment with little impact.
 Until the outside social exposure that children receive via television, grocery stores, day care providers, and the like becomes less gendered, there is little lasting impact parents will have.

 Things to note about this example:

-- The parenthetical documentation formatting of this source tells readers this article does not have a given author.
-On the Works Cited page, this entry would begin with the “Article Title.”
+The parenthetical documentation formattingof this source tells readers this article is by 1 author with the last name of Stevens.
+On the Works Cited page, this entry would begin with the authors last name, comma first.